-The solar panels themselves do not generate sound; however the two associated inverter panels will generate sound.
-Additional sound will be generated by the solar step up (SSU) padmounted transformer and the Project's collector substation.
+The solar panels themselves do not generate noise; however the two associated inverter panels will generate noise.
+Additional noise will be generated by the solar step up (SSU) pad-mounted transformer.
+Additional noise will be generated by the Project's collector substation.

-During operation of the Project, sound would be generated by the periodic use of maintenance equipment, personnel vehicles and waste management haulers traveling to and from the operations and maintenance building.
+During operations of the Project, sound would be generated by the periodic use of maintenance equipment in addition to personnel vehicles and waste management haulers that would travel to and from the operations and maintenance building during regular business hours.